SiloCityLabs/blog/content/post/2017/2017-12-04-phillips-hue-smartthings.md

   - smartthings

 ---
-I&#8217;m not really sure why it started working all of a sudden.
-I&#8217;m glad I did not buy a Hue hub.
+I'm not really sure why it started working all of a sudden.
+I'm glad I did not buy a Hue hub.
 I had a test bulb plugged in as a normal bulb when it randomly showed up to my SmartThings hub.
 This happened after adding Sengled classic bulbs to my system and a SmartThings hub update.
 I think maybe it had to do with Zigbee adding cross compatibility between ZLL and ZHA protocols.
 Talk about perfect timing though.

 &nbsp;